Frequently Asked Questions

 There are no limits on grant applications.
 However, because we receive more proposals than we can fund, we encourage organizations to focus on those programs that will achieve the strongest results.

-The Foundation offers one competitive grant cycle each year.
-The grant guidelines are released in August and grant decisions are made in November each year.
+The Foundation offers one competitive grant cycle each year for Program Grants.
+The grant guidelines are released in August and grant decisions are made in November each year, with grant terms beginning in January.
 In addition, organizations may apply for a Capacity, CEO Discretionary or Advocacy Grant throughout the year.
+Some restrictions do apply, so organizations are encouraged to contact a Program Officer.

 The Foundation requires interim and final reports from organizations that receive Program and Core Operating Grants.
 The schedule for reports will be included in the grant agreement, and organizations will receive a link to the online report forms.
 Organizations that receive Capacity, Discretionary and Advocacy Grants submit only a final report.
 A link to the online report form is sent to the grantee in advance of the report deadline.

 Program and Core Operating Grants are generally paid in two installments.
 The first payment is made after completion of a signed grant agreement.
 Subsequent payments are contingent on satisfactory grant progress reports.
-Capacity and Discretionary Grants are paid in one installment upon completion of the grant agreement.
+Capacity and Discretionary Grants are generally paid in one installment on completion of the grant agreement.

 In-kind may be listed in the total revenue line of the project budget if in-kind contributions are essential to the operation of the specific program.